-LIHI Certificate No. 136 – New Home Dam Hydroelectric Project, MA
+LIHI Certificate #136 – New Home Dam Project, Massachusetts

 The first Dam at the New Home Dam site was in built in 1790 and was used for grist and saw mill.
 New Home Sewing Machines rebuilt the dam in 1877 and 1891.
 Chase Turbine moved to Orange in 1865 and occupied a small shop at in the New Home Sewing Machine Company Works.
 When ACOE prepared the Connecticut River Flood Control Profile in 1940, Chase Manufacturing was the owner of the Dam and therefore is recorded as such on the Profile plan.
 The State designed and built the current dam beginning in 1939.
 The site was redeveloped for the current use in the 1980’s by Mini-Watt Electric Company Inc. The facility was purchased by O’Connell Development Inc. in 1994 and has been operated by O’Connell since that time.